Import data from one workspace to another

 - From your desktop, click your workspace name in the top left.

-- Click Import/Export data.
-Next to Slack, select Import .
+- Click on Import/Export data.
+Next to Slack, select Import.

-- Paste the link to your export file into the Direct download link text field.
+- Paste the link to your export file into the Direct download link field, or click on Upload it directly and choose the zipped export file from your computer.

 Step 3: Choose members to import

-Now you're ready to add members from your exported workspace to your other Slack workspace.
+Now you’re ready to import members to your destination workspace.

 Choose members to add

-- Decide how you'd like to import users without a matching email.
-Click the arrow next to Show users to override the pre-selected import setting for individual users.
+- Decide how you want to import users who don’t have a matching email address.
+You can click on the first drop-down menu to choose a different option for all users, or click on the arrow next to Show users to override the preselected import setting for individual users.

 - Click Next.